mrako/wait-for/README.md

 ## Note

-Make sure netcat is installed in your Dockerfile before running the command.
+Make sure netcat is installed in your Dockerfile before running the command if you test over plain TCP.
 ```
 RUN apt-get -q update && apt-get -qy install netcat
 ```
 https://stackoverflow.com/questions/44663180/docker-why-does-wait-for-always-time-out

+If you are connecting over HTTP, then you will need to have wget available.